-A clip can be created when a log is dragged into a bin.
+A clip can be automatically created when a log is dragged into a bin or when a bin has been selected at logsheet creation.

 The current setting is used to define the duration between the clip IN point and the log timecode (Pre Mark) and the duration between the log timecode and the clip OUT point (Post Mark).